HCA Healthcare Inc. (HCA) Stock: A Look at the Monthly Trend

 HCA) stock’s latest price update

-HCA Healthcare Inc. (NYSE: HCA) has seen a rise in its stock price by 1.76 in relation to its previous close of 275.46.
-However, the company has experienced a 0.79% gain in its stock price over the last five trading sessions.
+The stock of HCA Healthcare Inc. (NYSE: HCA) has decreased by -1.92 when compared to last closing price of 282.47.Despite this, the company has seen a loss of -0.17% in its stock price over the last five trading days.
 Barron’s reported on 04/21/23 that HCA Smashes Earnings Expectations.
 The Stock Is the S&P 500’s Top Performer.

-Volatility was left at 1.98%, however, over the last 30 days, the volatility rate increased by 1.57%, as shares surge +3.14% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +11.08% upper at present.
+Volatility was left at 1.89%, however, over the last 30 days, the volatility rate increased by 1.97%, as shares sank -3.22% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +12.34% upper at present.

-During the last 5 trading sessions, HCA rose by +0.43%, which changed the moving average for the period of 200-days by +32.07% in comparison to the 20-day moving average, which settled at $279.40.
-In addition, HCA Healthcare Inc. saw 16.81% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, HCA fell by -0.17%, which changed the moving average for the period of 200-days by +30.24% in comparison to the 20-day moving average, which settled at $279.00.
+In addition, HCA Healthcare Inc. saw 15.45% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading